How It Works

 Edit and Archive

-Packages are the way we package up our ideas and communicate across teams the problems and solutions we're provding in each Cycle.
-A Package starts out as a "Raw Idea", just the very basics, then we "Frame" the context and outcome we want to deliver and "Shape" the package so we can finally decide on the Betting Table if we have the appetite for this package in a Cycle.
+Packages are the way we bundle up our ideas and communicate across teams the problems and solutions we're provding in each Cycle.
+A Package starts out as a "Raw Idea", just the very basics, then we "Frame" the context and outcome we want to deliver and "Shape" the package so we can finally present at the Betting Table to see if we have the appetite for this package the Cycle.

 1